 2 Visual perception

-Models of visual perception – reminder of processes in the recognition of objects and categories, including prototype theory.
+Models of visual perception – reminder of processes in the recognition of objects and categories.

 Understanding models of visuo-spatial and executive attention.
 Divided attention and dual processing accounts of cognition.
 Working memory.